ernst-schwaiger/CyberSecurity/StackCorruption/Protocol.md

     12 00000012 CD80                        int 0x80
 ```

-The byte sequence in `listfile.list` is the shellcode to inject on the buffer:
+The byte sequence in `listfile.list` is the shellcode to inject on the buffer.
+Moreover,
+the return address must be overwritten with the start of the injected shellcode.
+In the example below, the shellcode is put at the beginning of `input_username, so
+the return address must point there.
+The address can be retrieved by `p $input_username`
+in the debugger, in the example below, it is `0xffffccde`:
 ```python
 # ...
 p.sendline(b"changename")